-- F.20 Sampling must be done at a time when corrective action if necessary is still possible.
-This means there is very little point doing it when the students have already left.
-If a new assessor is involved, it makes sense to sample their marking as early as possible.
-This would normally be at local, Academic Partner level.
+- be at local, Academic Partner level.
 This is a support mechanism for new assessors and a fundamental aid to quality assurance. - F.21 Across the university, the fairly accepted 'square root + one' guidance on the number to be sampled may not be realistic.
 Instead, the following would be sufficient for risk assessment purposes, provided that the candidate sample is randomly selected and not selected by the delivering AP and the sample is widened if problems are encountered.